quantcast/ios-measurement/README.md

 The Quantcast iOS SDK will automatically pause geo-tracking while your app is in the background.
 This is done for both battery life and privacy considerations.

 #### Digital Magazines and Periodicals ####
 Quantcast Measure provides measurement features specific to digital magazines and periodicals.
 These options allow the measurement of specific issues, articles and pages in addition to the general measurement of the app hosting the magazine.
 In order to take advantage of this measurement, you must at a minimum tag when a particular issue has been opened and closed and when each page in that issue has been viewed (in addition to the basic SDK integration).
-You may also optional tag when a particular article has been viewed.
-For more information, please refer to the documentation in the header file which can be found in the SDK source folder at `Optional/QuantcastMeasurement+Periodicals.h`.
+You may also optionally tag when a particular article has been viewed.
+For more information, please refer to the documentation in the Periodicals header file which can be found in the SDK source folder at `Optional/QuantcastMeasurement+Periodicals.h`.

 #### Combined Web/App Audiences ####
 Quantcast Measure enables you to measure your combined web and mobile app audiences, allowing you to understand the differences and similarities of your online and mobile app audiences, or even the combined audiences of your different apps.
 To enable this feature, you will need to provide a user identifier, which Quantcast will always anonymize with a 1-way hash before it is transmitted from the user's device.
 This user identifier should also be provided for your website(s); please see [Quantcast's web measurement documentation](https://www.quantcast.com/learning-center/guides/cross-platform-audience-measurement-guide) for instructions.